Director

 Don Dillaway - Eddie Smith

 It's absolutely fitting to start this blog off with a Stan Laurel and Oliver Hardy film.
-I recently saw the 2018 film Stan and Ollie -a fantastic film - and decided I wanted to bring some attention to this movie of theirs.
+I recently saw the 2018 film Stan and Ollie -a fantastic film - and decided I wanted to bring some attention to a particular movie of theirs.

 I don't know if they're the first comedy duo in Hollywood history, but they're surely close.
 "Two minds without a single thought."

-I watched a great deal of Laurel and Hardy in my youth as my dad had a collection of their movies.
-AMC also often aired their short films when the cable network played mostly classic movies no recent than the 1960s.
-They even ran Laurel and Hardy marathons.
+I watched a great deal of Laurel and Hardy in my youth as my dad had a collection of their movies distributed by a company called Video Treasures.
+AMC also often aired their short films back when the cable network played mostly classic movies no recent than the 1960s, living up to the channel name, "American Movie Classics."
+They even ran Laurel and Hardy marathons from time to time, which I often recorded on VHS.
+I wish I still had those tapes.

 Generally, L&H movies carry the same sort of story structure.
-Laurel (the dim and skinny one) and Ollie (the pretentious, fat, and 'smart' one) end up in different situations so the audience can see just exactly how they'll handle it.
-The due have played their own offspring in the short Brats.
+Laurel (the dim and skinny one) and Ollie (the pretentious, fat, and 'smart' one) end up in different situations so the audience can laugh at how they handle it.
+The duo have played their own offspring in the short Brats.
 They stayed aboard a haunted ghost ship in The Live Ghost.
 They famously hoisted a piano up a long flight of stairs in The Music Box, for which they won an Academy Award for best short.
 And they did some time in jail for selling some home-brewed alcohol in Pardon Us.

-Their movie Pack Up Your Troubles, the team's second feature length film, includes subject matter a bit more serious and dramatic when compared to other slapstick movies where audiences see the two find the comedy in ordinary situations.
+Their movie Pack Up Your Troubles, the team's second feature length film, includes subject matter a bit more serious and dramatic when compared to other slapstick movies.

-The movie starts in 1917 as we see Stan and Ollie sitting in a park- the usual shot of two minds without a single thought between them.
+The movie starts in 1917 as with Stan and Ollie sitting in a park- the usual shot of two minds without a single thought between them.

-Ollie folds up a newspaper with headlines on the world war.
+Ollie folds up a newspaper with headlines on the ongoing war.

 "Gee, I wish I could go," he says to Stan.